Prospective PhD Students

 A4.
 Only you can answer this question for yourself.
 I worked through this dilemma when I was preparing to apply to grad school.
 I found it helpful to talk with grad students and professionals in the few fields I was considering.
 I also read as much as I could find online and in books about different degrees and fields.
 Eventually, once I was as informed as I thought I could be, I just went with my gut.
 I suggest doing similarly: (a) consider your options, (b) do your homework, then (c) go with your gut.

-Here are several resources you might consider to help inform your decision:
+Here are several resources you might consider to inform your decision:

 Q5.
 What should I do in my application to signal that I want to work with you and your lab?